-The school year is winding down and we are looking forward to enjoying sun, fun, and time with family.
-We hope that this year's summer fun guide will provide you with many summer activities and places to visit in Macomb County.
+This is your official guide to summer activities in Macomb County.
+We hope that this guide will provide your family with lots of fun places to visit.
 Also, look for the star symbol next to the list of locations and things to do.
 These are places where special needs learners are welcomed!

-Please join us at our early literacy summer events: Talking is Teaching in the Park at 4 park locations around Macomb County.
+Please join us at our early literacy summer events: Talking is Teaching in the Park at 6 park locations around Macomb County.